berlinplan/berlinplan.github.io/readme.md

 > block the streets and making Video for Instagram and fight for Power Positions in political System, will solve Environmental Problems ?

 or
-> <sub> granting voting Power to African American reduced inequality.
-(223)

-> <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries, lead to equality? </sub>
+> <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries, lead to equality? as granting voting Power to African American reduced inequality.
+(223) </sub>

 > <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>